weijian2/eventmaster/README.md

 * Creat project and implement MainActivity. v0.0.2(03/12/2018)<br>
-* Create two fragments and change App to fragment based.
+* Create two fragments and change App to fragment based. v0.0.3(03/14/2018)<br>
+* Set up firebase as backend server of this project.
+* Update MainActivity interface to login interface.

 ## Licenses
 NAN